 Credits of graduate study taken at another accredited institution may be accepted.
-Transfer courses must have been completed within the past seven (7) years with an earned grade of 3.00 or better on a 4.00 scale and equate to a required course in the student's degree program at Clarke.
+Transfer courses must have been completed within the past seven (7) years with an earned grade of B or higher and equate to a required course in the student's degree program at Clarke.
 Acceptability of courses will be evaluated on an individual basis by the department chair or his/her designee and approved by the Dean of Professional and Graduate Studies.